scrapinghub/kafka-scanner/README.rst

 * deduplication by key
 * provides fake kafka-python consumer/client for mocking when testing code that uses this library classes

+Two classes are provided:

+* `KafkaScanner` - reverse scan feature.
+Because the particular usage of the inverse logic, this class doesn't commit offsets (and so doesn't support consumer group).
+It always start from the latest offsets down to the lowest offsets.
+* `KafkaScannerDirect` - direct scan.

+Check classes docstrings for parameters and more information

 Basic example
 =============